jdittrich/userNeedResearchBook/text/allURBook.md

 ![change the topic by referring to something said some time ago](../images/talkDiagram_ReferBackDistance.svg)

-You can refer back to what the answer just give was ended with and just continue with the same topic.
+You can refer back to the answer which was just given and continue with the same topic.

-But referring back can be used as well to provide a transition between different topics.
+Referring back can be used as well to provide a transition between *different* topics.
 This is especially useful if the participant is talking about something that deviates much from what you are interested in.
-Referring to something previously mentioned or shown you can show that you have been attentive and thus make the topic change less
+By referring to something previously mentioned or demonstrated you can show that you have been attentive and thus make the topic change less
 intrusive:

  <div class="example">

- »And that is the cover design we have now – thats pretty much what I can tell about making it« »There is one thing that caught my interest:
+ »And that is the cover design we have now – thats pretty much what I can tell about making it« »There is a thing that caught my interest in particular:
-When you talked about creating that illustration you mentioned that you use a graphic tablet for drawing.
+When you talked about creating that illustration, you mentioned that you use a graphic tablet for drawing.
 Why do you use that?«

 </div>

-As well you can refer back to their answers to check your grasp of what they talked about.
-In this case even closed questions are o.k.
+As well you can refer back to their answers to check your grasp of what the participant talked about.
+In this case, even closed questions are ok.

  <div class="example">